syncfusion/xamarin.android-docs/xamarin-android/SfMaskedEdit/Basic-Features.md

 ---
 layout: post
-title: Basic features in SfMaskedEdit for Xamarin.Android platform
+title: Basic features in syncfusion MaskedEdit for Xamarin.Android platform
-description: Learn how to customize the basic features of SfMaskedEdit
+description: Learn how to customize the value and setting prompt character and hint text for syncfusion masked edit control.
 platform: Xamarin.Android
 control: SfMaskedEdit
 documentation: ug